turingschool/backend-curriculum-site/module4/success.md

 * Have their portfolio up and approved (including the resume, copy, and three projects)
 * Have adequate documentation for each of their portfolio projects
 * Participate in at least one practice technical interview or one actual external interview
+* Complete "[The Plan](http://backend.turing.io/module4/projects/the-plan/)", which details steps you'll take to grow in the 6-12 months after Turing

 ### Feedback & Community